FAQ

 Semper K9 has plenty of volunteer opportunities.
 To contact our volunteer coordinators, please click HERE to complete our intake form.

-If you would like to donate to one of our programs click HERE.
+If you would like to donate to our mission or one of our programs, click HERE.
 Donations can be made via mail to:

 Semper K9 Assistance Dogs